DeeMcCart/CI_PP3_RepairsTracker/README.md

 * Motorola G(7) android phone

 Testing on the HP laptop performed as expected with no additional errors.
 Testing on the Samsung Galaxy tablet, which is the desired end-user device (under Google Chrome), showed a strange anomaly wherby the text the user is entering displays as superscript.
-However the user-entered input was processed successfully and the system operated as expected, so it is close-to-functional with a small anomaly.
+However the user-entered input was still processed successfully and the system operated as expected, so it is close-to-functional with a small anomaly.

-Testing on the Motorola android phone in a FireFox browser was unsuccessful, the display screen doesn't show correctly in portrait mode, it chops off the first 10 or so characters so menus and prompts cannot be read correctly.
-If the screen is put into landscape mode the user cannot access on the on-screen keyboard so cannot make any entries.
-It also seemed during one test to have difficulty processing the user input, and doubled up the entries, e.g. 's' becames 'ss'.
-This system is totally unusable on the android phone.
-(As the python terminal is in fact delivered via a html emulator, it might be possible to modify the CI terminal emulation software to include responsiveness, however such work  is definitely outside the scope of this project!)
+Testing on the Motorola android phone in a FireFox browser was unsuccessful, the terminal emulator doesn't show correctly in portrait mode, it chops off the first 10 or so characters so menus and prompts cannot be read correctly.
+In landscape mode the user cannot access on the on-screen keyboard so cannot make any entries.
+It might be possible to modify the CI terminal emulation software to include responsiveness, however such work  is definitely outside the scope of this project!

 ### Multi-browser Testing